1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 oo grant save user-prompter-grant.yaml
 ```

+## Auth patterns

+### Role-Based Access

+- **Role-Only Checks**: Authorize users based solely on their assigned roles.
+This is the simplest method—no need to check individual permissions.

+### Permission-Based Access

+- **API Permission Check**: Use the `Has Permission` endpoint with the user's authentication headers and a permission ID to verify access dynamically.

+- **Cached Role Permissions**: Store `Grant`s locally and check only the user's token for the required role.
+This is faster and avoids API calls but requires a bit more setup.
+  - An SDK can help simplify this.
+  - If you need to verify a token manually, refer to the `Get Public Key` endpoint.

+> If you are looking at restricting access to endpoints in other ways, you might be interested in: [Policy Svc](/docs/built-in-services/policy-svc).

 ## Tokens

 The User Svc produces a JWT ([JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token)) upon [/user-svc/login](/docs/1backend/login) in the `token.token` field (see the response documentation).